It is of utmost importance to secure Galaxy S23 phone in order to safeguard your sensitive data and maintain your privacy.

 FYI, Samsung stopped using the most secure iris scanner since Galaxy S10.

 Using biometric authentication can noticeably reduce the number of times of typing the password or PIN.
 So, it not only helps you secure Galaxy S23 but also lets you unlock the phone conveniently.
+Of course, you need to understand the limitations of using fingerprint or face recognition on Galaxy S23, S22, S22, and S21.

 To enable biometric security features on your Galaxy S23, you need to go to Settings — Security and privacy — Biometrics, and then enable Face recognition and Fingerprints, as shown in the screenshot below.
 It will guide you to register your face and fingerprints if you haven’t done so.